Somgester/Somgester/README.md

 ![Quote](https://quotes-github-readme.vercel.app/api?type=horizontal&theme=tokyonight)
 <br/>
 <hr>
-⚡ Fun Fact: I’m a passionate reader of fictional novels and a dedicated manga and anime enthusiast.
+⚡ <b>Fun Fact:</b> <i>I’m a passionate reader of fictional novels and a dedicated manga and anime enthusiast.
-      When I'm not coding or exploring new technologies, you can usually find me with a good manga or novel in hand.
+      When I'm not coding or exploring new technologies, you can usually find me with a good manga or novel in hand.</i>

-## Skills and Languages
+## Languages And Frameworks

 <div align="center">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/java/java-original.svg" height="40" alt="Java logo" />